 In Mark 9: 2-18, we find a story about the Mount of Transfiguration.
 Jesus takes his inner circle—the disciples Peter, James and John—with him and leads them up a high mountain.
 The three disciples are at the top of the mountain while the other nine are at the foot of the mountain.
 This story makes me wonder where our mission field should be.
 Should it be at the top of the mountain or at the bottom?

 At the top of this mountain is a lot of glory.
 For a long time, we have been comfortable surrounding

-ourselves with the people in our Adventist sub-culture at the top of the mountain, separating ourselves from others outside our church.
+ourselves with the people in our Adventist sub-culture at the top of the mountain, separating ourselves from others outside the church.
 There are things that make us very comfortable at the top of our mountain.

-Soon, when it was morning, there was a large crowd at the foot of the mountain.
+Soon, when it was morning, there was a large crowd at the bottom of the mountain.
 The disciples got into a heated argument with the scribes, the teachers of the law.
-In this situation of confrontation and confusion, a helpless father showed up with a dying son, possessed by demons.
+In this moment of confrontation and confusion, a helpless father showed up with a dying son, possessed by demons.
 No one could help.
 Not even the nine demoralized disciples.
 Luckily for this father, at that very hour, Jesus was on his way down the mountain.